Updated July 24, 2023

-Ratio analysis includes an evaluation of data from current and historical financial statements to understand company financial performance throughout the industry.
-It helps to set a trend line of a company’s performance over a period, which tells whether the company is showing growth, or not.
+Ratio analysis includes evaluating data from current and historical financial statements to understand company financial performance throughout the industry.
+It helps to set a trend line of a company’s performance over a period, which tells whether the company is showing growth or not.

 Categories of Ratio Analysis

 Here we discuss the categories of ratio analysis:

 - Liquidity Ratios: Company’s ability to pay out the short-term debt.

 - Leverage Ratios: Evaluate the company debt level in the capital structure.

 - Efficiency Ratios: Company’s efficiency in the utilization of its resources.

 - Profitability Ratios: The ability of the company to generate income from revenue.

 - Market Value Ratios: Evaluation of the company’s share price.